- What are electromagnetic fields?

 - 80 radionuclide monitoring stations for radioactivity in the air,

 One of these radionuclide monitoring stations is Schauinsland Station of the BfS (Radionuclide Station RN33).
 The 80 radionuclide stations are supported by 16 radionuclide laboratories for quality assurance.

 The three techniques seismology, infrasound and hydroacoustics can promptly register and locate explosions with yields above 1 kiloton of trinitrotoluene (TNT) equivalent (unit of measurement for the energy released in an explosion).
 In a next step, the nuclear character of the explosion has to be unambiguously identified by radionuclide monitoring technology.

-When an explosive device detonates, a large variety of fission products is produced.
-Most of the radionuclides formed in this manner do not occur in nature and also differ significantly in composition from the radioactivity released from nuclear power plants.
+When an explosive device detonates, a large number of fission products is produced.
+Most of the radionuclides formed this way do not occur in nature and also differ significantly in composition from the radioactivity released from nuclear power plants.

-The area of release can be roughly localised by air mass analysis.
+The area of release can be roughly localised by atmospheric transport modelling.

 What is measured?

-At all 80 planned radionuclide stations integrated in the fully operational measuring network, the air is sampled for traces of aerosol-bound gamma emitters.
+At the 80 planned radionuclide stations integrated in the fully operational measuring network, air is sampled for traces of aerosol-bound gamma emitters.
 40 of the 80 stations including Schauinsland Station additionally monitor the air for the radioactive isotopes of the noble gas xenon (xenon-131m, xenon-133, xenon-133m and xenon-135).